eralpship/web-dev-workshop/docs/fetch-data.md

      </div>
 ```

-Removing the code from the `WeatherForecast` component should make it be the same as we started;
+Removing the code from the `WeatherForecast` component should make the code the same as what we started with;

 ```tsx
 import "./WeatherForecast.css";